 Here's what you see when you click on the "Show Grid" button in the main window: All the questions in the exam are displayed as a table.

-In this way you can easily spot the questions you marked or haven't answered yet.
+In this way, you can easily spot the questions you marked or haven't answered yet.

-And this is what it looks like when you open the Grid View and then select "Marked" in the filter at the bottom right.
+This is what it looks like when you open the Grid View and then select "Marked" in the filter at the bottom right.

 Notice also, that the light-blue message box at the top of the grid now changes the text to "Filtered Mode: Displaying 11 questions".